 - Audit trails are in place: server logging, data access logging, configuration changes, user auditing, etc. See technical measures.

-- Our development methodology encapsulates code reviews and merge requests, both enforce the “four-eyes principle.”
+- Our development methodology encapsulates code reviews and merges requests; both enforce the “four-eyes principle.”

 - We have off-site backups stored outside our main data center to bypass force majeure at a single location.

-All data collected by Relokia is stored electronically in Germany on the Hetzer Online data center.
+All data collected by Relokia is stored electronically in Germany at the AWS data center.
 Authorized entities of Relokia can only access the data.
 No outside sources are allowed to connect to the database.

-Relokia scans its systems to prevent any vulnerabilities on a regular basis.
+Relokia scans its systems to prevent any vulnerabilities regularly.
 The software and applications are constantly updated, so all connections to the previous version are limited, logged, and checked.

-These include internal reviews of our data collection, storage and processing practices, and security measures, as well as physical security measures to guard against unauthorized access to systems where we store personal data.
+These include internal reviews of our data collection, storage, and processing practices, security measures, and physical security measures to guard against unauthorized access to systems where we store personal data.

 Certification & Compliance